AbdullahAhmedSoomro/AbdullahAhmedSoomro/README.md

 <img src="https://media.giphy.com/media/efahdL9izxq64bAGY5/giphy.gif" height="30px">
 </div>

-- 💻 I am currently working as a flutter developer Internie.
+- 💻 I am currently working as a Junior Flutter Developer.
-- 🌱 I am Studying Computer Science from Sindh Madressatul Islam University.
+- 🌱 Graduated from Sindh Madressatul Islam University.
 - 🎯 A major goal is to be the best developer.

 <!-- Tools and Technology Section -->